brun0vieira/new_repo_php/README.md

 <ul>
 	<li>Used faker (PHP lib) to generate fake data.
 However it cant generate movie titles.
 I generated street addresses to replace the movie title in order to save me some time.</li>
 	<li>Missing: Get average rating of movie and user.</li>
+	<li>To seed the DB, just run this on terminal: php artisan db:seed</li>

 </ul>